ethereum/builder-specs/README.md

 ## Contributing

-The API specification is checked for lint errors before merge.
+The API specification is checked for lint errors before merging pull requests.

 To run the linter locally, install it with:
 ```console